SOCI 325: Sociology of Science

 Lectures

-The slides will be made available before class, and a recording of the lecture (with an auto-generated transcript) will be available later the same day.
+The slides will be made available before class, and a recording of the lecture (with a computer-generated transcript) will be available later the same day.

 Group discussions

 The large portion of class time will be devoted to small-group discussions and collaborative composition of discussion responses.
-After the second full week of classes, students will form groups of approximately four or five.
+After the add–drop period, students will form groups of approximately four or five.
 Groups will work together to provide responses to provided worksheets of discussion questions.
 There will be a total of 9 worksheets over the course of the semester, each spanning the content from multiple class periods.
 Exact due dates are available on the [schedule] below.

 The worksheets will be evaluated according to the following rubric: